US STOCKS-Wall Street rises on Meta boost, soft landing hopes

 Outsized gains in megacap growth stocks have helped the Nasdaq .IXIC lead the charge on Wall Street so far this year, but the Dow .DJI is catching up, as investors bet on sectors beyond technology.

-The blue-chips Dow .DJI is now on track for its 14th straight day of gains, its longest winning streak since at least 1920, according to Refinitiv data.
+The blue-chips Dow .DJI is now on track for its 14th straight day of gains, its longest winning streak since at least 1897, according to Howard Silverblatt, senior index analyst at S&P Dow Jones Indices, while the benchmark S&P 500 .SPX is now 4.8% away from hitting an all-time high.

 On Wednesday, the U.S. Federal Reserve raised interest rates by 25 basis points as expected.
 Traders now expect only a 20% chance that the Fed could surprise with a quarter-point increase in September.
 FEDWATCH